Dementia Research Funding: Progress Made, But Still Lagging Behind

 How Dementia Research Funding Compares

 Although dementia is the leading cause of death in the UK, research into the condition has long been overshadowed by other diseases, particularly cancer.
-In recent years, efforts have been made to redress this imbalance, but a significant funding gap remains:
+In recent years, efforts have been made to redress this imbalance, but a significant funding gap remains.

 Why Dementia Research Needs More Investment